mhmdinan/final_year_project/README.md

 # final_year_project
-Repostitory containing final year project files for thesis.
-The topic was "Dimension Reduction for Big Data in Power Systems"
+This repository contains all the code used or produced during final year project titled "Dimension Reduction for Big Data in Power Systems".

+source fypenv/bin/activate deactivate
+TODO: Shift to UV